e-Pik-Dev/Vue-items-list/README.md

 # Vue items list

-This is a test Drupal module that adds a block (named Vue items list) which renders Vue 3 / Typescript component compiled by Vite.
+This is a test Drupal module that adds a `Vue items list` block which uses Vue 3 SFC / Typescript component compiled to render content.
 The Vue component fetches and lists data from a predefined API endpoint (configurable).

 ## Installation